 The history of ice cream sundae helmets is extremely sketchy.
 I have complied some research that I have done and put it together here on this page.
-My research began with when the helemts started, when they switched from sticker logos to what they used after, how many logo changes did they make of each team, etc. Please note that most of this information is made by logical assumptions by myself and my collection of helmets and then drawing conclusions.
-This page is no where near completion.
+My research began with when the helmets started, when they switched from sticker logos to screen printed logos, how many logo changes did they make of each team, etc. Please know that most of this information is speculation based on research and my collection of helmets.
+This page is no where near completed.
 I am still contiuning my research.
 If you have information to add or correct please let me know.
 Their isn’t a whole lot of information out there to go off.
 I want this to be as accurate as possible.

 1965 - Plastic company Laich Industries begins producing Souvenir Replica Helmets under the Sports Products Corp.
 (SPC) name. (source)